nbran3/Portfolio/Econometrics/EconomicIndicators/READme.md

-This project was done in R, please read the PDF file.
+This project was done in R. The Rmd is the rmarkdown (rmd) file with code included.
+The pdf file is the final product.